optiz0r/mcollective-puppetenvsh-agent/README.md

 -------------

- - It assumes the user mcollective is running under has access to a passwordless SSH key suitable for accessing your git repository
+ - It assumes the user mcollective is running under has access to a passwordless SSH key suitable for accessing your git repositories
  - It requires a copy of your git repository be checked out into
    $environmentpath/.puppet.git.